MikroElektronika/mikrosdk_click_v2/clicks/nvsram/details.md

 ## Example Description

-> This is an example that demonstrates the use of the nvSRAM click board.
+> This is an example that demonstrates the use of the nvSRAM Click board.
 In this example, we write and then read data from nvSRAM memory.
 Results are being sent to the Usart Terminal where you can track their changes.
 All data logs write on USB uart changes approximately for every 5 sec.

 **The demo application is composed of two sections :**